fleetdm/fleet/articles/install-vpp-apps-on-macos-using-fleet.md

 4. **Remove the app**: Click on the "Actions" dropdown on the right side of the page.
 Click "Delete," then click "Delete" on the confirmation modal.
 Deleting an app will not uninstall the app from the hosts on which it was previously installed.

-## Installing apps on macOS hosts
+## Installing apps on macOS, iOS, and iPadOS hosts

-1. **Add a macOS host to the relevant team.**
+1. **Add the host to the relevant team.**

 2. **Go to the host's detail page**: Click the "Hosts" tab in the main navigation menu.
 Filter the hosts by the team, and click the host's name to see its details page.

 3. **Find the app**: Click the "Software" tab on the host details page.
 Search for the software you added in the software table's search bar.
+Instead of searching, you can also filter software by clicking the **All software** dropdown and selecting **Available for install.**

 4. **Install the app**: Click the "Actions" dropdown on the far right of the app's entry in the table.
 Click "Install" to trigger an install.
 This action will send an MDM command to the host instructing it to install the app.
+If the host is offline, the upcoming install will show up in the **Details** -> **Activity** -> **Upcoming** tab of this page.
+After the app is installed and the host details are refetched, the app will show up as **Installed** in the **Software** tab.

 ## Managing apps with GitOps